nightbot/api-docs/includes/channel/_post_send.md

 `channel_send`

+**Rate Limit**

+This endpoint is rate limited to 1 request per 5 seconds.
+If exceeded a HTTP 429 "Too Many Requests" response is returned.

 **Body Parameters**

 The following parameters can be sent as a URL encoded string or JSON (using the appropriate `Content-Type` header).